DiaRar/oopp-project/README.md

 ./gradlew admin:run -a
 ```
 ## Usage
 `Splitty` is meant to be used as an expense managers for different events.
+Right below you will find out how to
+use the client, if you want to know how to use the admin click [here](#admin)

+### Client
 The client is straightforward and easy to use, when you start the client you are on the `starting` page of the app.
 In this page, a user can create, join an event using an invite code, or join a previously joined event: